Classic Google Sites Retirement Timeline

 Issue

-Google announced their timeline for retiring classic Google Sites and replacing it with new Google Sites.
+The previously announced timeline for retiring classic Google Sites and replacing it with new Google Sites can be found below.
+As of January 30, 2023, the timeline is complete.

 Resolution